-Colors looked quite natural and distinct.
+Colors looked fairly natural and distinct.
 The film didn’t feature a particular bright palette except for the hues generated by the alien crafts themselves, and I felt these tones appeared clear and vivid.
 Black levels occasionally looked a little too pale, but they usually appeared appropriately deep and dense, and shadow detail seemed clean and nicely heavy without excessive opacity.
-The smattering of slightly soft shots created my only minor complaints here, and they weren’t enough to knock my grade below an “A-“.
-I felt very pleased with this transfer, as it often looked absolutely exceptional.
+The smattering of slightly soft shots created my only minor complaints here, and they weren’t enough to knock my grade below a “B+“.
+I felt pleased with this transfer, as it often looked absolutely exceptional.

 The track featured a surprisingly broad and engaging soundfield.
 The front speakers offered a nice sense of ambience; in addition to John Williams’ score, they added a great deal of unique effects, all of which seemed to be well placed within the environment.
 The elements also blended together neatly and smoothly.
 Some directional dialogue occurred, and while it could seem somewhat tentative at times, for the most part I felt that the speech appeared to come from the appropriate locations.